Political moderate: United States

 Gallup polling indicates that American voters identified as moderate between 35 and 38% of the time during the 1990s and 2000s.
 Voters may identify with moderation for a number of reasons: pragmatic, ideological, or otherwise; however, the number of people that vote for centrist political parties is a statistical anomaly, in part due to the entrenched nature of the country's two-party system.

 Scholars have debated to what extent moderate political views result in greater electability.
 According to a 2020 study, moderates have historically performed better in American elections.
 However, the study finds, "this gap has disappeared in recent years, where moderates and ideologically extreme candidates are equally likely to be elected."

+According to a 2026 study, "across a wide range of issues, most Americans appear to have moderate preferences over policy.
+As expected, Democrats tend to be more liberal than Republicans, but there is significant overlap on every issue, and the average extent of disagreement is modest."